awilfox/glorircd/README.rst

 be fault tolerant, and compliant with bleeding-edge standards.
 Unlike other IRC daemons, GlorIRCd is designed to be easy to extend and maintain.
 GlorIRCd is also designed to be highly fault tolerant for mission-critical chat systems.
+It is also designed to operate stand-alone, without an extra "services" package.

 Major features